ordercloud-api/ordercloud-javascript-sdk/README.md

 ## 🆘 Getting Help

-If you're new to OrderCloud, exploring the [documentation](https://developer.ordercloud.io/documentation) is recommended, especially the [Intro to OrderCloud.io](https://developer.ordercloud.io/documentation/platform-guides/getting-started/introduction-to-ordercloud) and [Quick Start Guide](https://developer.ordercloud.io/documentation/platform-guides/getting-started/quick-start-guide).
-When you're ready to dive deeper, check out the [platform guides](https://developer.ordercloud.io/documentation/platform-guides) and [API reference](https://developer.ordercloud.io/documentation/api-reference).
+If you're new to OrderCloud, exploring the [documentation](https://ordercloud.io/) is recommended, especially the [Intro to OrderCloud](https://ordercloud.io/getting-started/intro-to-ordercloud).

 For programming questions, please [ask](https://stackoverflow.com/questions/ask?tags=ordercloud) on Stack Overflow.